nikolareljin/bt-takeover/README.md

 - Output: uploads a Store-ready `.msix` as a build artifact.
 - Optional auto-submit: if `SUBMIT_TO_STORE` is `true` and Partner Center secrets are set, the workflow attempts to create, upload, and commit a submission via the Partner Center API.
 - Note: API contracts can change; if submission fails, download the MSIX artifact and upload it manually in Partner Center.
+4) Build APK (Android 15+):
+   - Prereqs: Android SDK/NDK and Java 17+; a local Gradle installation (no wrapper committed).
+   - From repo root:
+     - `cd android`
+     - Ensure compileSdk/targetSdk 35 are available in your SDK Manager.
+     - Build debug: `gradle :app:assembleDebug`
+       - Output: `android/app/build/outputs/apk/debug/app-debug.apk`
+     - Build release: `gradle :app:assembleRelease`
+       - Output: `android/app/build/outputs/apk/release/app-release-unsigned.apk`
+     - Sign & align release (example):
+       - `apksigner sign --ks your.keystore --out app-release.apk android/app/build/outputs/apk/release/app-release-unsigned.apk`
+   - Install: `adb install -r path/to/app-debug.apk`

+Android usage
+- Pair/connect your headphones from Android Settings first.
+- Open BT Takeover and tap “Play (Max Volume)”.
+Audio routes to the current media output; if a Bluetooth A2DP device is connected, it will receive the noise.
+Tap Stop to end.

+App icon
+- A simple “headphones with noise” logo is included as an SVG at `assets/logo/headphones-noise.svg` and used by Android as a vector.
+- Windows EXE uses the same icon via `src/Assets/AppIcon.ico` (committed in the repo and referenced in the project).
+- If you ever need to re-generate the ICO from the SVG, build scripts can help (optional):
+  - Windows: install ImageMagick, then run `./build.ps1` (will generate if missing).
+  - Linux/macOS: install ImageMagick, then run `./build.sh` (will generate if missing).
+  - Manual command example (ImageMagick):
+    `convert -background none -density 384 assets/logo/headphones-noise.svg -define icon:auto-resize=256,128,64,48,32,16 src/Assets/AppIcon.ico`
+  - Visual Studio users can also set the icon in Project Properties; the `.csproj` references the ICO (and will pick it up if replaced).

+Android compatibility
+- minSdk 23 (Android 6.0), targetSdk 35.
+Some features (permissions, device routing APIs) adjust based on OS version.
+- The app cannot pair/connect A2DP programmatically (restricted).
+It checks whether your configured device is currently connected; use system UI to pair/connect.